top of page

 • 2 min read

+Beyond the camera, Batbileg lives the history he portrays.
+He is an officially recognized "Inheritor and Bearer of the Intangible Cultural Heritage of Mongolian Falconry," acting as a singular force for this art in the central region.
 At the 20th Anniversary International Eagle Festival 2026, held at the Chinggis Khaanii Khuree Tourist Complex, Batbileg represented the heart of central Mongolia among elite competitors.
-He not only showcased his prowess in Eagle Calling and Fox Skin bait dragging but also won the prestigious "coin grabbing from horseback" competition, demonstrating the elite agility of a true Mongol rider.
+He showcased his prowess in Eagle Calling and Fox Skin bait dragging, ultimately triumphing in the prestigious "coin grabbing from horseback" competition, a true testament to the elite agility of a Mongol rider.

 Comments